Brian L. Watkins, M.Ed.

 Cait joined the University of Maryland in July 2016.
 In her role with the Office of Parent and Family Affairs, Cait is responsible for the coordination of marketing, communications and publications; execution of on-campus and regional involvement/volunteer opportunities for family members; facilitating collaborations with departments across the university; and assessment of programs and initiatives.

 Before joining the University of Maryland, Cait worked in Residential Life at American University, Bucknell University, and Long Island University on first year experience, faculty engagement, and student conduct initiatives.
 In 2011 Cait was awarded “Best of the Northeast” by the North Eastern Association of College and University Housing Officer’s for a presentation on fostering inclusive community for all gender identities and sexual orientations.
 Cait earned a Master of Education degree from The University of Vermont in Higher Education and Student Affairs Administration, a Bachelor of Fine Arts magna cum laude from Arcadia University (PA), and a certificate in Art Museum studies from Smith College (MA).
 Cait has previously volunteered for the Long Island GLBT Network, a non-profit organization supporting GLBT youth, and currently serves as a mentor with the Foster Care to Success program and as a board member for the Washington Area Women's Soccer League.
 Cait is also involved on campus as a UNIV100 instructor for Freshman Connection, a Staff Advisor for Alternative Breaks, and a committee member for the Health Professions Advising Office working with prospective medical/dental students.
-Cait lives in Washington D.C. with her partner and their two dogs.
+Cait lives in Washington D.C. with her wife and their two dogs.